Skip to main content

 What Is Safety Stock and How to Calculate It?

-Safety stock is the buffer that helps manufacturers keep serving their customers when disruptions occur.
-Here is how it works.
+Safety stock is the buffer inventory that helps companies keep serving their customers when disruptions occur.
+Striking a balance between stockouts and overstocking needs to rely on reliable data and mathematical equations, however.

 what-is-safety-stock

-Safety stock is the level of extra inventory that is kept to reduce the risk of stock-outs caused by shifting supply, demand, or both.
+Safety stock is the extra inventory kept to reduce the risk of stock-outs caused by inconsistencies in supply and demand.

 safety-stock-reorder-point